QuentinRouchet/Create-a-game-in-JS/README.md

 ## Introduction

 Hello and welcome to this workshop where we will create a Doodle Jump clone.
 We will work with vanilla Java Script.
-But don't worry, you will learn a lot of new things like :
+But don't worry, you will learn a lot of new things and be able to :

 * Set up a physical system
 * Create an hitbox